Our Leadership Team

 Communications and Technology Co-Chair

-Viviana Ruiz is a counsel in the DC office of Avalerroux, LLP.
-A founding partner of Avalerroux SC (Mexico), Viviana started the U.S. practice of her firm, where she focuses on international trademark procurement, management and enforcement.
-She has extensive experience in developing and managing global intellectual property portfolios for clients in the entertainment, media, pharma, chocolate & confectionery, and spirits & wines industries.
+Viviana Ruiz is a law clerk of Mayer Brown, LLP.
+Viviana has extensive experience in developing and managing global intellectual property portfolios for clients in the entertainment, media, pharma, chocolate & confectionery, and spirits & wines industries.
 She holds an LL.B., magna cum laude, from Universidad Iberoamericana (Mexico), and an LL.M. from Harvard Law School.
 Viviana is also an IP Law Specialist graduate of Universidad Panamericana (Mexico), where she graduated top of her class.
 In addition to her HLSA-DC Board service, Viviana serves as Communication/Technology Chair of the HLS Recent Graduate Network.

 Eyitayo "Tee" St. Matthew-Daniel LL.M.
 '05